 Turnover c. £2m with net profit of about £350,000.

-DKO’s principal client held 3 separate contracts relating to design for 3 different areas of the world and all of them were about to end.
+DKO’s held 3 separate contracts with their principal client relating to designing for 3 different geographical territories.
+Each of the contracts was reaching the end of their term.
+The clients were unhappy with the service and had indicated they didn’t intend to renew the agreements.
 This would mean the business would become insolvent very quickly thereafter.
-The clients were unhappy with the service and had indicated they didn’t intend to renew the agreements.

 Diagnosis of the situation showed there were many areas to improve.
 However the first three priorities were: